Research Resources - Laboratory and Computing

 - Positron Emission Tomography (PET) Facility

-- Cell Imaging Core I and II Laboratories, (Rangos Research Center)
+- Rangos Research Center Cell Imaging Core I and II Laboratories, Children’s Hospital of Pittsburgh of UPMC

 Brain Bank, Neuropathology

 The Neuropathology Brain Bank at the University of Pittsburgh School of Medicine provides brain only autopsies for deceased pediatric or adult individuals who died with dementia, brain injury, or other neurological diseases.
 The brain bank has been established over 30 years ago and has accumulated >1000 neurodegenerative cases.
 Funds from the University of Pittsburgh Brain Institute have allowed us to broaden and expand our banking efforts.
 All cases receive a full diagnostic evaluation by a board-certified neuropathologist.
 Some portions of the brain tissue are banked and are made available to local, national and international investigators for qualified research studies.
 You may make a request by submitting a “Request for Tissue Specimen” at the website or by contacting us.

 Center for Research on Health Care, Data Center

 The CRHC Data Center mission is to support University of Pittsburgh faculty members in conducting high-quality clinical and translational research at the University of Pittsburgh.
 To meet this objective, the CRHC Data Center provides data management, statistical analysis, and graphics services to all University investigators.